PrioritySoftware/PrioritySoftware.github.io/_tutorial/tutorial.md

 So if, for example, the warning is received while executing the `fieldUpdate` API function, then after calling `warningConfirm`, the `fieldUpdate` onSuccess will be called.

-<a class="anchor-link" name="Direct_Activations"></a>
+<a class="anchor-link" name="Actions"></a>
-### Direct Activations
+### Actions
-In Priority, a direct activation is a procedure that runs in the context of the current row in a form.
+In Priority, an *action* is a procedure that runs in the context of the current row in a form.

-In this step, we’ll add a simple direct activation of the Customers form - the **Convert Potential Cust to Cust** procedure.
+In this step, we’ll add a simple action for the Customers form - the **Convert Potential Cust to Cust** procedure.

 ```html5
         <button onClick="convertPotentialCustToCust()">Save Customer</button>